billbuchanan/csn09112/week04_ciphers/labs/README.md

 ## Outline
-In previous lab we have set up a range of architectures with VMWare vSphere.
+In the previous lab, we have set up a range of architectures with VMware vSphere.
 This is a private cloud environment and creates infrastructure-as-a-service.
 Increasingly, we use the public cloud to build our information systems, which reduces data centre investment costs while providing the opportunity to quickly scale our server, network, and data infrastructure.
-It is generally as pay-as-you-go model, and where we pay for CPU time, network bandwidth and data costs.
+It is generally a pay-as-you-go model, and we pay for CPU time, network bandwidth and data costs.
 The most popular public cloud provider is AWS (Amazon Web Services), and which provides EC2 (for compute), S3 (for data buckets), RDS (for databases) and AWS Network Firewall (for firewalls).
 Some of these services are outlined in Figure 1.

 <img width="638" height="394" alt="image" src="https://github.com/user-attachments/assets/f93ef760-97c9-47f2-a21d-849c8760d555" />